briochemc/GEOTRACES.jl/ReadMe.md

 ### What this package does

-List of things you might want to extract from GEOTRACES data:

 - Most GEOTRACES variable names are not very explicit (e.g., `var70` for Cadmium).
     For this reason, GEOTRACES.jl provides shortcut names for common tracers/variables.
     To check which variable they correspond to, you can do (taking Cadmium as an example)